PgBiel/elembic/src/types/types.typ

 // The type system used by fields.
+#import "../data.typ": special-data-values, type-key, custom-type-key, custom-type-data-key
-#import "base.typ" as base: type-key, ok, err, custom-type-key, custom-type-data-key
+#import "base.typ" as base: ok, err
 #import "native.typ"

 // The default value for a type.